razorpay/blade/packages/blade/src/components/Breadcrumb/_decisions/decisions.md

 # Breadcrumb Decisions <!-- omit in toc -->

-Breadcrumbs are used for navigating through or to show user’s location in an application.
+Breadcrumbs are used for navigating through or to show a user’s location in an application.

 <img width="426" alt="Breadcrumb Thumbnail" src="./breadcrumb-thumbnail.png" />